Evangelion: 3.0 You Can (Not) Redo

 Evangelion: 3.0 You Can (Not) Redo. (ヱヴァンゲリヲン新劇場版：Q, Evangerion Shin Gekijō-ban: Kyū) is a 2012 Japanese animated science fiction action film written and chief directed by Hideaki Anno and the third of four films released in the Rebuild of Evangelion series, based on the original anime series Neon Genesis Evangelion.

-It was produced and co-distributed by Anno's Studio Khara and released in Japanese theaters on November 17, 2012.
+It was produced by Anno's Studio Khara and released in Japanese theaters on November 17, 2012.
 It was followed by Evangelion: 3.0+1.0 Thrice Upon a Time in 2021.
+The film was re-released twice with improved visuals, with the new versions replacing the 3.0 in the original title by 3.33 and 3.333 respectively.

 Plot

 Fourteen years after the worldwide cataclysm called the Third Impact, Asuka Langley Shikinami and Mari Illustrious Makinami, pilots of the Evangelion mecha, retrieve a container from Earth's orbit carrying Evangelion Unit 01 and its pilot Shinji Ikari.
 When Asuka grabs the container with her Evangelion unit, it releases attack drones.
 Unit 01 awakens and destroys the drones, then deactivates and descends back to Earth.
 Kaworu Nagisa watches and says he has been waiting for Shinji.

 Salvaged from Unit 01, Shinji is fitted with an explosive choker and sent to Captain Misato Katsuragi, who now leads WILLE, an organization intent on destroying her previous employer NERV, the paramilitary organization that deploys the Evangelion units.
 As more drones attack, Misato launches the flying battleship Wunder, powered by Unit 01, to destroy them.
-She warns that Shinji will be killed if he pilots any Evangelion units because of Third Impact, which has also kept the pilots from aging.
+She warns that Shinji will be killed if he pilots any Evangelion units because of the Third Impact, which has also kept the pilots from aging.
 The other occupant of Unit 01, Rei Ayanami, was never found.

 An Evangelion unit, Mark.09, intercepts the Wunder.
 Hearing Rei's voice, Shinji escapes with the unit.
 Rei takes him to the ruined NERV headquarters.
 Gendo Ikari, Shinji's father and NERV's leader, informs him that he is to pilot a new Evangelion, Unit 13, with Kaworu.
 Shinji befriends Kaworu as they practice piano duets together, but discovers that Rei is unable to remember anything and only follows orders.
-Kaworu shows Shinji the ruins of Tokyo 3, explaining that Shinji's awakening of Unit 01 caused Third Impact.
+Kaworu shows Shinji the ruins of Tokyo 3, explaining that Shinji's awakening of Unit 01 caused the Third Impact.
 He also reveals that Gendo plans to force humanity's evolution by triggering a mass extinction, removing humanity's individuality and reuniting with his deceased wife Yui Ayanami.